-- "Status of Major Shareholders" above is based on the register of shareholders as of September 30, 2023. - "Percentage" in "Status of Major Shareholders" above shows the ratio of the number of shares held by such shareholder to the total number of the outstanding shares (excluding treasury shares). - Moxley & Co LLC is the registered holder of shares deposited pursuant to ADR issuance. - Regarding shares of the Company, reports have been submitted to the Director-General of the Kanto Local Finance Bureau, respectively: a report of large possession volume dated March 19, 2020, submitted from Sumitomo Mitsui Trust Bank, Ltd; a change report (pertaining to a report of large possession volume) dated July 21, 2020, submitted from Nomura Securities Co., Ltd.; and a change report (pertaining to a report of large possession volume) dated June 20, 2022, submitted from Mitsubishi UFJ Financial Group, Inc. However, since the Company cannot confirm the number of shares substantially held by them as of September 30, 2023, such information is not reflected in "Status of Major Shareholders" above.
+"Status of Major Shareholders" above is based on the register of shareholders as of March 31, 2024.
+"Percentage" in "Status of Major Shareholders" above shows the ratio of the number of shares held by

+- such shareholder to the total number of the outstanding shares (excluding treasury shares). - Regarding shares of the Company, reports have been submitted to the Director-General of the Kanto Local Finance Bureau, respectively: a report of large possession volume dated March 19, 2020, submitted from Sumitomo Mitsui Trust Bank, Ltd; a change report (pertaining to a report of large possession volume) dated July 21, 2020, submitted from Nomura Securities Co., Ltd.; and a change report (pertaining to a report of large possession volume) dated July 21, 2020, submitted from Nomura Securities Co., Ltd.; and a change report (pertaining to a report of large possession volume) dated June 20, 2022, submitted from Mitsubishi UFJ Financial Group, Inc. However, since the Company cannot confirm the number of shares substantially held by them as of March 31, 2024, such information is not reflected in "Status of Major Shareholders" above.